Key takeaways:

 1. Your pricing strategy

-The profitability of every service is directly impacted by how you price your services.
+The profitability of every job is directly impacted by your business model and how you price your services.

 To maximize profits, you’ll need to focus on being efficient in the field and keeping your overhead costs under control.